byggemandboesen/RadioPy/README.md

 In the future, I hope to include a module for pulsar observation as well.

 # TODO
-* Consider writing txt with observation parameters and keep only data/velocities/freqs in CSV/FITS
-* Custom frequency input
+* Somehow save observation parameters for each observation
 * Spectral line data editor/viewer
-* Pulsar module
 * Improve README
-* Add FITS support
+* *Pulsar module*